 P.E. kits are expected to always be in school.

-P.E. lessons are on Wednesdays and Thursdays.
+P.E. lessons are on Tuesdays and Wednesdays.

 In the winter months P.E. lessons will be outside, so it is worthwhile having a grey tracksuit.

 Children who do not have their P.E. kit in school will be doing PE in their uniform or in one of our spare P.E. kits.

 Please avoid sending your child to school wearing earrings on P.E. days.